 Accessibility is embedded in everything we do, with our new Accessible Rooms created to give you peace of mind while ensuring a complete Caledonian Sleeper experience.
 Comfort is assured, with our accessible rooms boasting a premium mattress from Glencraft – holders of a Royal Warrant.
 That means you can sleep like a King or Queen, as Glencraft’s luxurious mattresses have been serving the Royal Family for four generations.

 We have worked closely with experts to ensure that we’ve maximised our offering, not only in the accessible rooms but throughout the train.

 With a range of accessible accommodation, we are committed to ensuring our accessible guests have the space they need to travel comfortably and safely between London and Scotland.
 On most services, our accessible double room has direct wheelchair access to the Club Car through a wheelchair accessible connection between coaches, and the Club Car also has dedicated wheelchair space.
 This direct access is not available on our London Euston – Fort William service between London and Edinburgh in both directions.
 Instead, in both directions of the Edinburgh – Fort William portion of this journey, the accessible twin room has direct access to the Club Car.

 We also have a dedicated wheelchair space in our Seated Coach on our new trains.
-If you have accessibility needs and book into our Seated Coach, we will reserve this space, and the nearest Comfort Seat, for the duration of your journey with us.
+If you have accessibility needs and book into our Seated Coach, we will reserve this space, and a Comfort Seat, for the duration of your journey with us.
 Guests in our Seated Coach can order from a dedicated food and drink menu and are served at their seat.

 The rooms themselves are spacious and wheelchair friendly, with two alarms installed to ensure maximum peace of mind and a lower sink and larger table than in other rooms.
 Immediately outside each room is an accessible toilet, allowing you to freshen up with ease.